kubecc-io/kubecc/README.md

 ## Welcome!
-This project is still in development, but will be releasing an alpha build in April 2021.
+This project is still in development, but we will be releasing an alpha build soon.

 ![logo](docs/media/logo.png)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/cobalt77/kubecc)